cnzzs/QueryParams/README.md

 p:version_____value:2.0
 ----------------This is '?'
 Instead of the form------------- mn_member.deviceId= ?  or mn_goods_ower.cityName= ? and mn_member.version= ?
-The 1 of ？to value：deviceId1
+P1 of ？to value：deviceId1
-The 2 of ？to value：XiaMen
+P2 of ？to value：XiaMen
-The 3 of ？to value：2.0
+P3 of ？to value：2.0

 ```